flutter/flutter-intellij/flutter-studio/README.md

 The GUI tests must be run in the same version of IntelliJ used by the Android Studio dev team.
 Currently that is 2017.1.5.

-To run the tests create a Run Configuration for class `io.flutter.tests.gui.NewProjectTest`.
+To run the tests create a Junit Run Configuration for class `io.flutter.tests.gui.NewProjectTest`.
 Set its working directory to the `bin` directory of the Android Studio sources.
 For
 example: `/Volumes/android/studio-master-dev/tools/idea/bin`